SkyArrow2177/multithreaded-http-server/README.md

-# Multithreaded HTTP/1.0 server in C
+# Multithreaded HTTP/1.0 server in C with IPv6 support

 ## Features